kithminrw/kithminrw/README.md

 ### SkillSurf Courses
  - I have designed courses, mainly related to Embedded System Design, Embedded Machine Learning and Embedded Product Design for IoT.
 I will post more information about them here.
- - I contributed for the SystemVerilog Short Course on [ASIC flow with Synopsys DesignCompiler & IC Compiler](https://github.com/SkillSurf/systemverilog/tree/master/asic_flow).
+ - I contributed to the SystemVerilog Short Course on [ASIC flow with Synopsys DesignCompiler & IC Compiler](https://github.com/SkillSurf/systemverilog/tree/master/asic_flow).

 #### EmbeddedML Short Course
 - I have been interested in developing and improving a course on embedded machine learning.
 I am working with a team on developing the following demos;